TheoSourget/DDSA_Sourget/reports/presentation.md

 * No official API: [Google scholar](https://scholar.google.com/)

 ### Comparison of coverage:
+We query each free API to retrieved paper citing one of the dataset we monitor and obtained a csv of references in which each line is formatted as follow:

+        name,DOI,publication_year,dataset_used

+exemple of line:

+        nnU-Net: a self-configuring method for deep learning-based biomedical image segmentation,10.1038/s41592-020-01008-z,2021,ACDC

+We can then compare the coverage of each API by looking at the amount of shared papers between two API, in this figure a paper is considered as shared if it's returned by two API (i.e if it references AT LEAST ONE of the datasets we monitor and even if it's not the same between the APIs)

 ![](../ressources/presentation_img/coverage_comparison.png)

 From this figure, we showed that OpenAlex seems to be the most complete API so we used it for the rest of the project.

 ### Extraction of references results:
+We can use the previous reference extraction to compare the number of references of papers

 ![](../ressources/presentation_img/number_of_references.png)

 ### Number of papers per organ:

+We can also compute the number of paper focusing on an organ by looking in their abstract for keywords such as "cardiac","acdc" or "brain" (see below in the second version of the dataset for more information on the data)

 ![](../ressources/presentation_img/number_per_organ.png)

 <div id="classification"/>